padmapria/1.ML_Regression-Algorithm-on-Boston-Housing-prices-Dataset/README.md

 When our output is real or continuous value the problem is considered as regression problem.
 Example predicting ‘price’, ‘weight’, 'projected_units_of_sale' etc.

-We can apply various regression models to solve this, like SVM, Logistic Regression etc.
+We can apply various regression models to solve this, like SVM, Linear Regression etc.

 We see how linear Regression works.
 	Linear Regression to find best hyper-plane which goes through the points.
 We need to optimise the LR model, when many points lie much above or below the hyperplane.
 This is called optimisation .
 We are going to manually implement and optimize SGD for Linear Regression